 Successful pilot schemes have proven block chain to be an excellent way of connecting partners and distributors in the logistics journey due to the transparency it brings, as well as its comprehensive security assurances.
 In recent months the industry has, after all, fallen victim to some quite serious cyber-attacks which saw many providers unable to serve clients, so block chain is potentially one way many will safeguard themselves.

 With substantially streamlined processes and greater visibility, the knock-on cost savings for businesses will also be vast.
 Furthermore, given that block chain even integrates with legacy systems; there’s no need for any replacements and the interface is easily adaptable to existing systems too.
 The business case for connecting block chain really is quite compelling.

 What these three key trends make clear is that the development of the fundamental basics during 2018 should be high on every business’ priority list.
 Without it, there is a risk that many companies will soon fall behind; losing their competitive edge to others who are able to harness the power of these data trends.

 As a leading high-speed logistics specialist, we are already investing heavily in our own next-generation technology platform called clever, to maximise the potential that data can bring.
 Our system offers multi carrier capability, full visibility across transport networks, plus a complete audit trail of all movements and conversations – plus many other features – all of which will help optimise processes, improve efficiency and safeguard customer excellence.

-To find out more about how our Powerful Technology is helping companies differentiate and enhance their logistics solution, then please click here to read our white paper on the subject.
-Or drop us a line to discuss your requirements in more detail.
+To find out more about how our Powerful Technology is helping companies differentiate and enhance their logistics solution or drop us a line to discuss your requirements in more detail.